ICBC Car Insurance in British Columbia

 For newer vehicles, New Vehicle Replacement Protection helps protect you from depreciation if your vehicle is written off after a covered claim.

-• Replacement with a new model or a payout based on original purchase value
+- Replacement with a new model or payout based on original purchase price

-This coverage is often recommended for new, leased, or financed vehicles during the early years of ownership.
+This coverage is commonly recommended for new, leased, or financed vehicles during the early years of ownership.

 Special Equipment Coverage